arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/the-components-of-individual-learning-interactions/the-distinction-between-antecedent-stimuli-and-consequences.md

 attempts to respond to a single antecedent stimulus.

 ![Figure 2412c.
 A learning interaction with a response which includes a self-correction](../../../../../../assets/images/TECKSFig2412c.png "Figure 2412c.
-A learning interaction with a response which includes a self-correction"){.image-inline}
+A learning interaction with a response which includes a self-correction"){: .image-inline}

 *Figure 2412c.
 A learning interaction with a response which includes a self-correction*